ivogeorg/jitt/design-spike-2.md

 1. A web application with Node.js, React, supported initially by a database.  **TODO ([@ivogeorg](https://github.com/ivogeorg)):** Stacks website, MEAN stack.
 2. The data has schema, but should not be as rigid as classic relational schema.
 Keys where necessary, mappings otherwise.
 Uniqueness still has to be enforceable.
 For example, Digest is associated with Meeting, but need not have a key relationship with it.
 3. Taking the previous point further, UIDs per this and that are hard to maintain, whereas GUID generation is super simple.
-For example, Google's myriad types of search and ad data is based on trillions of GUIDs.
+For example, Google's myriad types of search and ad data are based on trillions of GUIDs.
 Switch to GUIDs.
 As a result:
    1. Uniqueness need not be enforced up-front, but becomes post factum repairable.
-   2. In general, this is the modus operandi of No-SQL data and databases.
+   2. In general, this is the modus operandi of non-relational databases. **TODO ([@ivogeorg](https://github.com/ivogeorg)):** What falls under "No-SQL"?
+4. All entities should have GUIDs.
+(And, looking forward to STEMGraph, so should concepts)
+   1. Tables should still hold the relations and maps.
+   2. JSON can be used as fundamental storage format.
-3. If questions become cards, and cards are documents, then the database should be document-oriented (e.g. MongoDB).
+5. If questions become cards, and cards are documents, then the database can be document-oriented (e.g. MongoDB).
+Storage in JSON!
-4.
+6.

 # Open questions